Piahn/Piahn/README.md

 For more information about the MIT License, please visit https://opensource.org/licenses/MIT.

-For questions or inquiries about Bot Rem or the JadiBot (Web) version, please contact Rem Company at info@remcp.com.
+For questions or inquiries about Bot Rem or the JadiBot (Web) version, please contact Comp-XTKjCode at info@remcp.com.

 > Web serverIP, yang dibuat oleh Comp-XTKjCode, dilindungi oleh hukum hak cipta dan perjanjian internasional.
 >